Your guide to family and community connection in Asheville and WNC this week - NewsBreak

-With resilience and patience and an awful lot of hard work, events are returning to WNC.
+Halloween and many other family events are back!
 Continue to check with event organizers as sites reopen.
 At WNC Parent, we are sharing changes and updates in real time on Facebook at facebook.com/WNCParent .
 And we’ll update with stories and more at wncparent.com .
 As your family friendly events are rescheduled, let us know.
 Stay in touch on social media @wncparent and get your events on our calendar by emailing chris@worthyplace.com .

+WNC Nature Center’s Junior Wolf Howl-O-Ween is 5-7 p.m.
+Oct.
+25 at the Four Seasons Plaza.
+The Nature Center has not reopened yet, but a new version of this event includes face painting, wolf-themed crafts, nocturnal animal games, and sweet treats.
+Wear your best animal-themed costume to enter the costume contest.
+This kid-friendly version of the Wolf Howl event is geared toward families.
+Pre-registration required.
+Tickets will not be sold at the door.
+Recommended for ages 5-12.
+Costumes are encouraged.
+For details and tickets, visit, wildwnc.org/calendar .

+Halloweenfest is 10 a.m. – 5 p.m.
+Oct.
+26 in downtown Brevard.
+The event includes free family activities, a costume competition and parade, music, trick-or-treating and more.
+A Community Benefit Concert starts at 5 p.m.
+For details, visit brevardnc.org/community/halloweenfest-2024 .

 Hands On!
 Children’s Museum has reopened for play.
 Admission is free, 9 a.m.-5 p.m. through Oct.
 31. Donations are welcome to support efforts to provide free outreach programs and resource kits to communities in WNC who are unable to travel to the museum.
 Paid admission resumes Nov.
 1. Parking in downtown Hendersonville is free for the remainder of October.
 Hands On!
 Children’s Museum will host two free Halloween parties: 10 a.m.-2 p.m.
 Oct.
 25 and 11 a.m.-4 p.m.
 Oct.
 26. Visit handsonwnc.org .

-The 12 th Annual Haunted Trail is open Oct 18-20 and 24-27 at the Adventure Center of Asheville .
+The 12 th Annual Haunted Trail is open through Oct.
+27 at the Adventure Center of Asheville .
 Created for families with kids ages 3 – 12, the event includes spooky scenes with live actors, music, games and more, plus Treetops Adventure Park turns into a Glow Trail with 15,00 lights for a fun night climb.
 For details and tickets, visit ashevilletreetopsadventurepark.com/asheville-haunted-trail .

-Free Leaf Walks are 4-5 p.m.
+Halloween at Montgomery Sky Farm is 2-4 p.m.
 Oct.
-18 and 2-3 p.m.
-Oct.
-19 at Highlands Nature Center.
-No registration is needed.
-Visit highlandsbiological.org .
+27. Meet the farm’s rescue herd at this fun education day.
+The day will be filled with crafts such as pumpkin painting and more.
+Proceeds support the working farm.
+For details, visit montgomeryskyfarm.myshopify.com/products/halloween-at-the-farm .

+The Boo Bash is Oct.
+27 at Tanger Asheville.
+For details, visit tanger.com/asheville/events/5507 .

 Dollywood’s Harvest Festival continues through Oct.
 28. For details, visit dollywood.com/themepark/festivals/harvest-festival .
 In conjunction with donation centers established by the city of Pigeon Forge, Dollywood theme park also will become a donation drop-off location for those wishing to provide items for hurricane cleanup.
 Items needed include buckets with lids, tarps, shovels, rakes, trash bags, work gloves, masks, cleaning wipes, diapers, baby formula and food, can openers, first aid supplies, personal hygiene items, kitty litter, new socks and underwear, clean towels and blankets, laundry detergent, pet food and hand sanitizer.
 Items may be donated at the designated drop-off point at the front gate area of the park.

-This article originally appeared on Greenville News: Your guide to family and community connection in Asheville and WNC this week
+This article originally appeared on Asheville Citizen Times: Your guide to family and community connection in Asheville and WNC this week

 Comments / 0